openfl/OpenFLDevelopersGuide/working-with-bitmaps/README.md

 GIF images allow single-bit transparency, which means that you can specify a single color, from a 256-color palette, to be transparent.
 PNG images, on the other hand, can have up to 256 levels of transparency.
 This function is especially beneficial when images or text are required to blend into backgrounds.

-ActionScript 3.0 replicates this extra transparency pixel byte within the BitmapData class.
-Similar to the PNG transparency model, ActionScript offers up to 256 levels of transparency.
+Haxe replicates this extra transparency pixel byte within the BitmapData class.
+Similar to the PNG transparency model, Haxe offers up to 256 levels of transparency.

 Important concepts and terms